Thomas Fowler (courtier): The Fowler family in Scotland and England

 John Knox and the English diplomat Thomas Randolph wrote that Thomas Fowler was an Englishman.
-It is not known if Thomas was any relation of the Scottish poet and royal secretary William Fowler, with whom historians have confused his son William Fowler.
+It is not known if Thomas was any relation of the Scottish poet and royal secretary William Fowler.

 The Fowler surname is found in the parish registers of Settrington, Margaret Douglas' Yorkshire manor, and Thomas may have been a member of an English family, or perhaps a Scottish family settled in England, attached to the Lennox household.
 In 1562, Fowler, clerk of the Countess' kitchen, was noted with Laurence Nisbet, Francis Yaxley, and Hugh Allan, the schoolmaster, as a potential witness against the Countess.
 This Fowler had killed a stranger servant (meaning not English) in 1561.

 There were two other notable contemporary Thomas Fowlers in London; the "comptroller of the works" (paymaster of the royal works d.
 1595), who married for his second wife a Margaret Johnson who has been mistakenly identified as the mother of the poet Ben Jonson; and Sir Thomas Fowler of Islington.

 Scotland's flying post

 Thomas Fowler (called "Mr" meaning he was a university graduate) was employed in the English household of Margaret Douglas, Countess of Lennox.
 He came to Edinburgh briefly on behalf of the Earl of Lennox on 10 November 1564, and returned in March bring a license for Lennox to come to Scotland.
 William Cecil became interested in Fowler's activities and obtained a sheet of his notes on business and news memoranda.
 The English diplomat in Scotland Thomas Randolph, who would shortly become Master of the Posts called Fowler the "Flying Post."
 Fowler brought letters in cipher from William Maitland of Lethington to Mary.
 One message in April 1565 saddened the court, and an entertainment where Mary and her ladies were to go in Edinburgh dressed as "bourgeois wives" was put aside.

 After Fowler had slandered one of Randolph's men in June 1565, one of Fowler's servants fought a duel with Randolph's servant and lost two fingers.
+Before the wedding of Mary and Darnley, Fowler, "old Lady Seton", and David Rizzio were with the couple when they walked in disguise or masque costume on Edinburgh's High Street.
+Fowler was credited for having brought Lord Darnley to Scotland.

 In September 1565 Randolph listed him, an Englishman, with the Italians David Riccio and Francisco de Busso as "unworthy persons" and foreigners who were exciting suspicion for their influence at court.
 John Knox recorded the same point about Fowler's undue influence, made in September by the Scottish lords of parliament.
 In December 1565 Fowler was discharged from Darnley's service in disgrace and he wrote to the Countess that Lord Darnley had attended Catholic mass on Christmas Day.
 He brought the Earl of Lennox's letter from Glasgow to the Countess, which mentions his leaving Darnley's service.